SEARCH WITH THE PROGRAM FINDER

 The aim of the course is to provide students with a comprehensive understanding of the principles and techniques of Corporate Finance and applying them to the main decisions faced by the financial manager.
 The concepts are immediately applicable to all firms, both large or small, privately run or publicly traded and involved in any industry – whether manufacturing, retail or service.

 This course is structured as a sequel to FIN 351 Corporate Finance I where students will gain greater ground in their understanding of corporate finance.
-Students will be introduced to the principles of Capital Structure, Dividend Policy and Working Capital management, Ratio\nAnalysis and Leasing understand the real world considerations that financial managers face.Students will be introduced to the other cornerstone of Corporate Financial decision-making:\nCapital Structure and the proportions of debt and equity financing that companies should adopt.
-We will begin our study with the famous theoretical propositions of Modigliani and Miller and analyze its applications to real-world scenarios.
-The course will dwell in much detail to the discussion of how companies evaluate between the choices of internal and external financing; how they plan and manage working capital and short-term financing and the basis of share repurchase and dividend policies.
-And finally, in the light of the financial knowledge gleaned in this course, we will proceed to understand and apply, in our concluding lectures, the topic of mergers, acquisitions, and corporate control.
-A financial calculator may be required for this course.
+Students will be introduced to the principles of Capital Structure, Dividend Policy and Working Capital management, Ratio\nAnalysis and Leasing understand the real world considerations that financial managers face.Students will be introduced to the other cornerstone of Corporate Financial decision-making:\nCapital Structure and the proportions of debt and equity financing that companies should adopt.\nWe will begin our study with the famous theoretical propositions of Modigliani and Miller and analyze its applications to real world scenarios.
+The course will dwell in much detail to the discussion of how companies evaluate between the choices of internal and external financing","how they plan and manage working capital and short term financing","the basis of share repurchase and dividend policies, ratio analysis and benchmarking, as well as identification of relevant cash flows in the lease decisions.

 This course takes the viewpoint of you, as an investor, faced with a plethora of investment choices from which you decide your own investment portfolio.
 The course is divided into 3 sections: the first section will examine the system of financial markets and instruments traded in these markets.
-The next section will detail the methods and tools of investment appraisal used by financial analysts as well as introduce the systematic techniques of portfolio selection and management, which are critical in determining the overall investment performance of your portfolio.
+The next section will detail the methods and tools of investment analysis used by financial analysts as well as introduce the techniques of portfolio selection and management, which are critical in determining the overall investment performance of your portfolio.
 Our final section will harness the collective knowledge from the earlier 2 sections and relate the concepts to that of personal finance and wealth management, and investment philosophies and beliefs.

-This course provides a comprehensive, up-to-date guide to today’s revolutionary management support system technologies, and it demonstrates how they can be used for better decision making.
+Intelligent systems course provides a comprehensive, up-to-date guide to today 2019s revolutionary management support system technologies, and it demonstrates how they can be used for better decision making.
 The course takes the perspective of a general manager rather than a computer programmer, systems analyst or a computer scientist.
 The most important management support systems, such as data warehousing, business analytics, data mining, business performance management systems, knowledge management technologies and artificial intelligence methods are discussed and demonstrated.
 The course has three major objectives:

-- to highlight the theoretical background of the intelligent systems;
+- to highlight the theoretical background of the intelligent systems

-- to demonstrate students the tools necessary for understanding the features of intelligentsystems
+- to demonstrate students the tools necessary for understanding the features of intelligent systems

 - to offer practical experiences about the application of different intelligent systems.